cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

     input(type="submit", value="Add a new bookmark")
 ```

-Then we must define the corresponding route in the server with the appropriate

 We also need a button to remove a bookmark, let's rewrite the way a bookmark is displayed:

 ```jade